XiaoyangSu/AccuCor/README.md

 Additional columns commonly exported from El-MAVEN will be automatically ignored.

+#### Classic Maven input

+* Data input file - one block per compound.
+The first row of a block is the compound name followed by sample names.
+The remaining rows in the block contain the isotople label (*e.g.* `C12 PARENT`, `C13-label-1`) in the first column followed by intensities for each sample.

+* Compound database file - A comma separated (`.csv`) file with columns for the compound name, molecular formula, and molecular weight.

+#### Input file formats

 Input and output files may be Excel (`.xls` and `.xlsx`), comma-separated text (`.csv`), or tab-separated test (`.tsv`) files.
 The type is automatically